Photographing Your Artwork: Beginner’s Tips That Anyone Can Do

 Not everyone is a seasoned photographer.
 Documenting your artwork has challenges that may be keeping your work from the world.
 If you’re wondering what you can do to up your portfolio documentation skills without diving head-on to advanced camera lingo, this blog is for you!

-This is a rebroadcast of the most viewed post taken from my website during the 2015 year.
+This is a rebroadcast of the most viewed post taken from my website during this year.

 “I hear you’re an artist.
 What kind of art do you make?”